 4.1 Commencement of study

-(1) Awardees must accept both a place in the HDR program (if not already commenced) as well as the GUIPRS by the date specified in the offer letter.
-The GUIPRS must be taken up between the dates specified in the letter of offer.
-Where exceptional circumstances prevent an awardee from taking up the award by the date specified in the offer letter, they may apply for a delayed commencement.
+Awardees must accept both a place in the HDR program (if not already commenced) as well as the GUIPRS by the date specified in the offer letter and must commence their scholarship by the commencement date specified in this letter.
+Awardees may apply for a deferred commencement to a future date where a provision to defer the scholarship is provided in the letter of offer.
+Awardees are normally expected to commence within the year of award.
 Full details of the reasons for the request will be required.
-If an awardee cannot commence by the approved date the University may withdraw the award.
+If an awardee cannot commence by the approved date as outlined in the letter of offer, or where a deferral request is not approved, the award will be withdrawn.

 (1) Awardees are required to maintain an on-campus enrolment.